infor-design/enterprise-wc/src/ids-loading-indicator/README.md

 ## Terminology

-- *Determinate*: Used when there is a defined loading time.
+- **Determinate**: Used when there is a defined loading time.
 These indicators display percentages that help approximate the wait time.
-- *Indeterminate*: Used when there is an undefined loading time.
-These indicatorsInf are for unspecified wait times, and do not include a percentage.
+- **Indeterminate**: Used when there is an undefined loading time.
+These indicators are for unspecified wait times, and do not include a percentage.

 ## Features (With Code Examples)